Coastal cities are already suffering from “climate gentrification”

 Though some may still deny it, climate change is having an effect on our lives.
 It’s making weather patterns more severe and unpredictable, and in some parts of the world, agricultural practices and natural ecosystems are collapsing.
 And in other places, it’s going to make things really expensive.

 In vulnerable coastal cities like Miami, climate change and sea level rise threaten to drown low-lying lands.
 Not only will that displace people living in those areas, but it will make the remaining above-water lands more valuable, and more costly.
-This theory of “climate gentrification,” a term coined by Harvard University researchers Jesse Keenan, Thomas Hill, and Anurag Gumber in a recent paper, centers around a straightforward premise: “Climate change impacts arguably make some property more or less valuable by virtue of its capacity to accommodate a certain density of human settlement and its associated infrastructure.”
+This theory of “climate gentrification,” a term coined in 2013 by Jesse Keenan of Harvard’s Graduate School of Design, and investigated in-depth in a recent paper by Keenan, Thomas Hill, and Anurag Gumber, centers around a straightforward premise: “Climate change impacts arguably make some property more or less valuable by virtue of its capacity to accommodate a certain density of human settlement and its associated infrastructure.”

 In other words, climate change will speed up the process of gentrification in coastal cities by constricting the supply of livable land, and rendering it very expensive due to scarcity.
 As that happens, lower-income people will struggle to remain in place.
 Keenan, Hill, and Gumber found ample evidence that this is already happening in Miami.
 The coastal city is seeing property values on high-elevation lands skyrocket, while once pricey waterfront property values are diminishing.